Inferring the rate of technosignatures from 60 yr of nondetection: Derivation of the likelihood function

+In the main text, we show results obtained by using two functional forms of $\rho_E(\mathbf{r})$.
+The first one adopts an axisymmetric distribution of the emitters of the form:

-where $r$ is the radial distance from the galactic center, $z$ is the height from the galactic plane, $\lambda$ is a normalization factor, $\beta=0$ $r_s=8.15$ kly, and $z_s=0.52$ kly, For this choice of parameters we find $\tau^*\simeq 5.7\times 10^4$ yr.
-The use an emitter distribution that reproduces the main features of the annular galactic habitable zone of \citet{Lineweaver2004}, obtained by setting $\beta=7$ and $r_s=3.26$ kly in Equation~\eqref{GHZ}, does not yield appreciable changes to the profile of $P(c\tau)/P(0)$ in the scale of Figure~\ref{fig3} (not shown).
+where $r$ is the radial distance from the galactic center, $z$ is the height from the galactic plane, and $\lambda$ is a normalization factor.
+By setting $\beta=0$, $r_s=8.15$ kly, and $z_s=0.52$ kly, Equation \eqref{GHZ} reproduces the distribution of stars in the thin disk of the Milky Way, whereas for $\beta=7$ and $r_s=3.26$ kly it replicates the main features of the annular galactic habitable zone of \citet{Lineweaver2004}.
+An approximate but sufficiently accurate expression for $P(\tau\vert\Gamma)$ can be derived by substituting in Equations \eqref{iso2} the Earth-emitter distance $d=\vert \mathbf{r}-\mathbf{r}_o\vert$ for its mean $\bar{d}$, which gives Equation \eqref{etab} of the main text.